officerredshirt/drosophila_nc14_stripe_detector/README.md

 7. Stripe width is calculated and saved alongside other embryo data in a "fish_seg" object.

 Once the data are generated for individual embryos, the user may optionally pool related embryos into a single "fish_pool" object that can be used for further analysis, for example, to calculate the mean stripe width across many samples.
 The user can then use the built-in plot functions for the "fish_pool" object or export the pooled data into a CSV file.

-<h3>Directory structure</h3>

-Files are assumed to be stored in [rootdir]/[proj]/[date] and to have the CZI file extension (if necessary this should be straightforward to modify since the code ultimately relies on the BioFormats library for image extraction).
-Results are saved in [rootdir]/processed_data/[proj]/[date] as ".m" files with the same filename as the original image files.